Google Mobile-First Index – What Does It Mean to You?

 The bottom line is, it’s extremely difficult – if not impossible – to be certain about how this will influence future SEO strategy.
 After all, the need to consider mobile-friendliness has been a factor for some time, so little is changing there.
 However, there is a growing theory that Google is steadily moving away from a dependency on HTML URLs and traditional links when it comes to ranking factors, while other methods like structured data are growing in prominence.
 It’s definitely true that mobile content tends to have fewer links than desktop content, but does this mean that it’s now viable to claim that “links are dead”?
 The jury is still well and truly out on this one.
 Nevertheless, to futureproof your website, your mobile SEO strategy should be well-rounded, if it’s not already.

 If you’re looking to thrive in a mobile-first index world, then the best pieces of advice we can give are to:

 - Invest in a mobile-optimised site that adheres to the principles of responsive web design.
-A responsive website removes the risk of error, which can easily occur with other kinds of mobile implementations (such as a separate mobile site), and ensures that your desktop and mobile content are identical page-by-page.
-If a competitor of yours has a mobile-friendly site, and you don’t, in all probability they will outrank you.
+A responsive website removes the risk of error, which can easily occur with other mobile implementations (such as a separate mobile site).
+It ensures that your desktop and mobile content are identical page-by-page.
+If a competitor of yours has a mobile-friendly site, and you don’t, in all probability, they will outrank you.